-For nearly a decade I served on the architecture design team for a large-scale business platform — the kind with its own screen presentation layer, transaction manager, remote procedure call libraries, and data movement framework.
+For nearly a decade, I served on the architecture design team for one of the largest Property and Casualty (P&C) claim systems in the industry.
+It was a large distributed system with its own screen presentation layer, transaction manager, remote procedure call libraries, and data movement framework.
 I led the architecture, data movement, and application security teams and owned the code for those components.

 I’ve designed systems, debugged them at 2 a.m., migrated them to new platforms, and mentored the people who keep them running.
-Along the way, I built a deep and varied skill set.

 The fact that we help real people on the worst days of their lives drives my commitment to uptime and quality.